Best Cheap Pest Control for Bed Bugs

-Stripping and vacuuming the mattresses and box springs, and encasing them.
-Double bag your bedding and wash in hot water and dry for at least 60 minutes .
-After vacuuming suspected bed bugs from the bed, take your vacuum cleaner outdoors and remove and discard the bag.
-Purchase a good quality set of bed-bug-proof encasements for mattresses and box springs.
+Stripping, vacuuming the mattresses, box springs, encasing them.
+Double bag your bedding wash in hot water dry for at least 60 minutes .
+After vacuuming suspected bed bugs from the bed, take your vacuum cleaner outdoors remove discard the bag.
+Purchase a good quality set of bed-bug-proof encasement for mattresses box springs.
 Bed bug-proof encasements are fabric sacks into which you slide your mattress or box springs.
 The zippers on bed bug encasements are designed to be tight enough to prevent even the smallest life stages of the bed bugs from escaping.
 Also, good bed bug-proof encasements are woven to prevent bed bugs from biting the through the encasement.
-A good encasement will trap all bed bugs in the mattress and box spring inside, and will be smooth on the outside, providing few places for bed bugs to hide.
+A good encasement will trap all bed bugs in the mattress box spring inside, will be smooth on the outside, providing few places for bed bugs to hide.

 Keep the Bed bug Infestation from Spreading

-Anything removed from the room should be placed in a sealed plastic bag and treated.
+Anything removed from the room should be placed in a sealed plastic bags then treated.

 Empty the vacuum after each use.

-Seal the bag and throw it out in an outdoor trash container.
+Seal the bag throw it out in an outdoor trash container bag the vacuum cleaner.